 The Food Artisan Immersion Program (FAIP) is a seasonal work-study residency on the Taliesin estate with a kitchen garden and supporting curriculum that surveys the cultivation, craft, and community of regionally reliant foodways in southwest Wisconsin’s Driftless region.

-The multifaceted program draws its inspiration from Frank Lloyd Wright’s vision for Taliesin as a living laboratory where culture, architecture, agriculture, and the natural environment converge around the desire to explore everyday life.
-We believe that an integral healthy food system is rooted in great cooperation between people, their community, and their environment.
+The multifaceted program draws its inspiration from Frank Lloyd Wright’s vision for Taliesin as a living laboratory where culture, architecture, agriculture, and the natural environment converge around the desire to explore the ongoing question: How do we live now?

+Learning and immersion take place on the 800-acre Taliesin estate, which is also a part of a UNESCO World Heritage site.
+The Riverview Terrace Cafe is also a laboratory for experimentation.
 Wright’s “Riverview Terrace” was his exclusive restaurant design.
 It was intended for travelers and locals alike, and to be the gateway to Taliesin.
 We serve local and seasonal cuisine, some of which is grown right here on the Taliesin estate.
 The cafe is part of the Frank Lloyd Wright Visitor Center, which welcomes more than 27,000 annual visitors between April and November.

 FAIP participants will experience the “Taliesin Way of Life ” within the greater community of creatives and artisans of the Driftless Region.
 Participants are provided basic housing on the Taliesin estate and engage fully in the program while working part-time paid assigned shifts.

 Experiential learning incorporates living on the Taliesin estate, trips to explore our local artisans, farmers, and community, preparing and enjoying shared meals, maintaining the student garden, and part-time employment.
 Instruction is designed to build skills and confidence in the basics of food service, gardening, sustainable agriculture, and community advocacy.